Shared Island Project

 The first "To the Power of 3" residential took place in Dublin during the weekend of February 14th - 17th, 2025.
 The participants were based in Generator Hotel, Smithfield, Dublin 7, and traveled by Luas each day to Tallaght, where they alternated between Rua Red - South Dublin Arts Centre and St. Aidan's Community School, beside Mac Uíllíam estate.

-As the first of the residentials, the workshops were initially geared towards ice-breaker activities and getting to know each other as a diverse group.
+As the very first of the residentials, the workshops were initially geared towards ice-breaker activities and getting to know each other as a diverse group.
 The focus then shifted towards providing a basic understanding of a wide variety of artistic concepts and skills, such as:

 • Writing